-1. To maintain books, records, and documents (including electronic storage media) in accordance with generally accepted accounting principles and practices that sufficiently and properly reflect all revenues and expenditures of funds provided by the Agency under this agreement.
+- 1. To maintain books, records, and documents (including electronic storage media) in accordance with generally accepted accounting principles and practices that sufficiently and properly reflect all revenues and expenditures of funds provided by the Agency under this agreement.
 The provider agrees to maintain records, including paid invoices, payroll registers, travel vouchers, copy logs, postage logs, time sheets, etc., as supporting documentation for service cost reports and for administrative expenses itemized for reimbursement.
-Original documentation will be made available upon request for monitoring and auditing purposes.

-- 2. To assure these records shall be subject at all reasonable times to inspection, review, audit, or copy at the expense of the provider by state personnel and other personnel duly authorized by the Agency, as well as by federal personnel. - 3.
+Original documentation will be made available upon request for monitoring and auditing purposes. - 2.
+To assure these records shall be subject at all reasonable times to inspection, review, audit, or copy at the expense of the provider by state personnel and other personnel duly authorized by the Agency, as well as by federal personnel. - 3.
 To maintain and file with the Agency such progress, fiscal and inventory and other reports as the Agency may require, pursuant to this agreement, within the period of this agreement.
 Such reporting requirements must be reasonable given the scope and purpose of the agreements. - 4.
 To submit management, program, and client identifiable data, as specified by the Agency, pursuant to this agreement.
 To assure, through agreement provisions in subcontracts with subcontractors, program specific data is recorded and submitted in accordance with DOEA Client Information Registration and Tracking System (CIRTS) Policy Guidelines. - 5.
-The provider agrees to provide client information and statistical data when requested by the Agency. - 6.
+To provide an independent financial and compliance audit to the Agency as specified in ATTACHMENT I and to ensure all related party transactions are disclosed to the auditor. - 6.
+To include these aforementioned audit and record keeping requirements, including ATTACHMENT I, in all subcontracts and assignments. - 7.
+The provider agrees to provide client information and statistical data when requested by the Agency. - 8.
 To provide to the Agency all fiscal information regarding services contracted to subcontractors pursuant to this agreement using an application provided by the Agency.